G17u/cpp-exercises/README.md

 4. Build and Run (F5).

-#### p.s. all the programs were done in 2025, the year in the folder's names corresponds to the name of a certain exercise
+#### p.s. all the programs were done in 2025 and 2026, the year in the folders' names corresponds to the name of a certain exercise
 ---
 *Created by Giovanni Carducci - Passionate about Software Engineering & Algorithms.*